Dunsmuir Tunnel: History

 The tunnel was originally built by the Northern Construction Company to connect the Canadian Pacific Railway railyards on Burrard Inlet and False Creek at a cost of $1.6 million.
 It opened on July 17, 1932, and was built to a height of 29 ft and a depth of 6 to 24 m below street level.
 The tunnel's original east portal was located further south than the current portal, easing trains into the False Creek yards on a gentle southward curve.
-It was clearly visible until about 2005, where it was almost completely hidden next to an outdoor storage area behind the Costco.
+It was clearly visible until about 2005, where it was almost completely hidden next to an outdoor storage area behind Costco.
 The original portal was destroyed in 2011 to make way for a new development, but there remains an abandoned section of tunnel, unused by SkyTrain.

 The tunnel was taken over by BC Transit in the early 1980s when the SkyTrain system was built in conjunction with Expo 86.
 Because the tunnel is only wide enough to accommodate a single railway track but with sufficiently high clearance, a superstructure was built inside the tunnel to carry the westbound SkyTrain track above the eastbound track.
 This results in the two stations within the tunnel having a split platform configuration.